Rosemary Vodrey: Minister of Justice

-Vodrey also introduced legislation to make parents financially liable for the property offenses of their children.
+Vodrey also introduced legislation to make parents financially liable for the property offences of their children.
 Critics questioned the effectiveness of this measure, noting that many of the affected families would already be low-income.
 The measure was passed by Vodrey's successor, Vic Toews, in 1997.

-Vodrey's plan to take driver's licenses from young offenders was less controversial, and won the support of the NDP opposition.
+Vodrey's plan to take driver's licenses from young offenders was less controversial and won the support of the NDP opposition.
 She later brought forward legislation compelling parents who refuse to pay child support to lose their licenses, joint holdings, and pension credits.
 The legislation was passed in 1995.
 Later in the year, Manitoba's acting ombudsman reported that most of its reforms had not yet been implemented, and that no significant change had taken place in the child support system.
-In early 1996, Vodrey introduced significant fine increases for offenses such as speeding and under-age drinking.
+In early 1996, Vodrey introduced significant fine increases for offences such as speeding and underage drinking.

 In February 1995, Vodrey introduced a policy that allowed law enforcement agencies to publicize the names of high-risk sex offenders being released from prisons into Manitoba communities.
 This was believed to be the first such policy in Canada, and some expressed concern that it could provoke vigilantism.
 Vodrey also announced changes to the province's prisons in early 1995, including a ban on television during the day, fewer telephone calls, reduced visit time, and a stricter work regimen.

 In December 1995, Vodrey launched a provincial task force to make civil courts more responsible, accessible and efficient.
 Critics noted that the Manitoba Bar Association had already set up a similar task force, which included a member appointed by Vodrey's department.